Last updated on December 26, 2022 by Wandering our World

 Puerto Vallarta is also a great place to snorkel, and you’ll find lots of different species here.
 We recommend taking a boat trip to the Marietas Islands, which is a few kilometers away from the city, as these stunning uninhabited islands are one of the best places to swim with sea turtles and rays, and are a popular whale watching spot.
 A great underwater camera – like this one – is a must.

-If you’ve always wanted to swim with dolphins you can do it in Puerto Vallarta.
+If you’ve always wanted to swim with dolphins you can do it in Puerto Vallarta too.
 There you will be taken to a dolphin pod that lives in the wild.
 That means you’re swimming with them in their natural environment and not contributing to the capture of these beautiful creatures.
+This city is known for its wildlife and whale spotting too, as we’ve written about before.

 Want to do something a bit more adventurous?
 Then how about hiking in the wilderness and then ziplining through the jungle?
 That can be done just outside the city.